 "I gave birth on Friday.
 There was no lactation help over the weekend.
-A pediatrician would only discharge us if we fed the baby 4 oz. of formula.
-I was anxious and I didn't know what to do, and ultimately, I failed at breastfeeding my baby."
+A pediatrician would only discharge us, if we fed our baby 4 oz. of formula.
+I was anxious, didn't know what to do, and ultimately, I failed at breastfeeding my baby."

 It’s not fair to say women fail at breastfeeding.

 Breastfeeding is often intuitive and straightforward and many women begin breastfeeding easily and effortlessly.
-Yet a high percentage of women end breastfeeding without ever really knowing why it didn’t work out.
+Yet a high percentage of women blame themselves without ever really knowing why breastfeeding their baby didn’t work out.

 It’s more accurate to say women are sabotaged and never had a chance to succeed.

-After a baby is born, most hospital programs don't provide enough teaching and coaching.
-They don't ensure that breastfeeding is going well before the family leaves the hospital.
-Most pediatricians are pro-breastfeeding but are quick to provide non-breastfeeding interventions if your baby isn't gaining weight fast enough.
+During pregnancy and after a baby is born, most hospital programs don't provide enough teaching and coaching.
+Most parents aren't sure that breastfeeding is going well before they leaves the hospital.
+Most pediatricians say they are pro-breastfeeding, (and the American Academy of Pediatrics has a supportive breastfeeding policy,) but are quick to provide non-breastfeeding interventions, if a baby isn't gaining weight fast enough.

 So many women are not meeting their breastfeeding goals.